Barton Chapel Congregational Church

 Barton Chapel Congregational Church is a historic church in Robbins, Tennessee.
-The church building on U.S. Highway 27, built in 1926, was added to the National Register of Historic Places in 1984.
+The church building on U.S. Highway 27 was built in 1926 and was listed on the National Register of Historic Places in 1984.

-The Congregational church in Robbins was established in 1885 as the Pilgrim Church.
+The Congregational church in Robbins was established in 1885 with the Pilgrim Church.
 It was renamed Barton Chapel in honor of its first minister, William E. Barton.
-After attending Berea College, he spent two years as a circuit-riding preacher serving the church in Robbins as well as churches in Glenmary, Deer Lodge and Lancing.
+After attending Berea College, he spent two years as a circuit-riding preacher serving the church in Robbins as well as churches in Glenmary, Deer Lodge, and Lancing.
 He left Robbins to continue his education at a seminary in Ohio.
 After finishing at the seminary, he went on to serve the First Congregational Church in Oak Park, Illinois, as its pastor for 25 years.
-He left Illinois to finish his career as a member of the faculty of the School of Religion at Vanderbilt University in Nashville.
+He left Illinois to conclude his career as a member of the faculty of the School of Religion at Vanderbilt University in Nashville.
 When the Congregational church in Robbins built a new building in 1926, the building was dedicated to Barton, who attended the cornerstone-laying ceremony.

 The church is built from brick produced in Robbins, which was a center for brickmaking.
-The brick for the church was donated by the Southern Clay Manufacturing Company; the church walls were laid three bricks thick.
+The brick for the church was donated by the Southern Clay Manufacturing Company, wherein the church walls were laid three bricks thick.
 Interior furnishings in the church include a podium and two altar chairs from Barton's church in Oak Park, pews donated by the women of the Oak Park church, and light fixtures donated by a friend of the Barton family.